ivesh/Hotel_Hospitality_Analytics/README.md

 ## Strategic Decisions Enabled by Level 2 Analysis (Advanced Drilldowns)

 - **Granular Channel & Segment Analysis:**
   Drill down by booking platform, room class, or guest segment.
-Identify which channels or products drive the best realization, occupancy, and revenue—enabling precise, data-backed allocation of marketing budget, and strategic partnerships.[3][7][2]
+Identify which channels or products drive the best realization, occupancy, and revenue—enabling precise, data-backed allocation of marketing budget, and strategic partnerships.

 - **Actionable Cause Diagnosis:**
   Use drilldowns into cancellation and no-show rates by city, platform, or guest segment to uncover specific causes.
-Launch focused retention, engagement, or operational reforms where drop-offs occur (e.g., particular platforms or guest types).[8][9][5]
+Launch focused retention, engagement, or operational reforms where drop-offs occur (e.g., particular platforms or guest types.)

 - **Demand Forecasting & Inventory Planning:**
   Apply week-over-week metrics and historical trend analysis to forecast peak and off-peak periods.
-Adjust room pricing, staffing, and availability proactively, anticipating local events or market shifts for optimal inventory and service levels.[3][6]
+Adjust room pricing, staffing, and availability proactively, anticipating local events or market shifts for optimal inventory and service levels.

 - **Marketing ROI Measurement:**
   Analyze the impact of promotions and campaigns by tracking targeted periods vs. control.
-Attribute revenue, occupancy, and guest satisfaction changes to specific efforts to finetune future campaigns.[10][2]
+Attribute revenue, occupancy, and guest satisfaction changes to specific efforts to finetune future campaigns.

 - **Competitive Benchmarking:**
-  Integrate external market data and benchmark performance against peers, using RevPAR, ADR, and occupancy levels to guide investment and competitive positioning.[9][1]
+  Integrate external market data and benchmark performance against peers, using RevPAR, ADR, and occupancy levels to guide investment and competitive positioning.

 - **Product & Service Differentiation:**
   Segment data by luxury vs. business, room class, city, or region.
-Discover emerging demand trends and develop targeted offerings or amenities (e.g., remote work packages, wellness stays) for specific customer groups.[3]
+Discover emerging demand trends and develop targeted offerings or amenities (e.g., remote work packages, wellness stays) for specific customer groups.

 ***